-Near the end of the semester, you will revise all six poems, taking into account mine and the feedback of your peers, as well as your own vigorous reexamination of each poem.
+Near the end of the semester, you will revise at least six poems, taking into account my feedback and the feedback of your peers, as well as your own vigorous reexamination of each poem.
 The portfolio should include the original copies of all poems with my comments as well as the revised six poems.
 The portfolio will be graded as a whole based on the quality of your revisions and the scope of your improvement throughout the semester.